daviddenton/refactoring-golf/README.md

 Total Par: 48

 ##Acknowledgements:
+This exercise was developed with Ivan (@s4nchez). :)
+Thanks to @ivanmoore and @rchatley for the inspiration.
-These instructions were mostly stolen from @JasonGorman's <a href="https://github.com/jasongorman/RefactoringGolfJava">Refactoring Golf repo</a>
+These instructions were mostly stolen from @jasongorman's <a href="https://github.com/jasongorman/RefactoringGolfJava">Refactoring Golf repo</a>.